machinereading/KV-rule/README.md

 Albert_Einstein	nationality	Iran	0.7180768931575049
 ```

-Set a configuration file (CONFIG_FILE_PATH) as `conf/conf-dben.json` if you want to calculate a truth score for a triple containing entities and properties specified in English DBpedia.
+E) If you want to calculate a truth score for an English DBpedia-style triple (containing entities and properties specified in English DBpedia), set a configuration file (CONF_FILE_PATH) as `conf/conf-dben.json`.

-Or, set a configuration file (CONFIG_FILE_PATH) as `conf/conf-kbox.json` if you want to calculate a truth score for a triple containing entities and properties specified in K-Box.
+Or, if you want to calculate a truth score for a K-Box-style triple (containing entities and properties specified in K-Box), set a configuration file (CONF_FILE_PATH) as `conf/conf-kbox.json`.

 ## Licenses
 * `CC BY-NC-SA` [Attribution-NonCommercial-ShareAlike](https://creativecommons.org/licenses/by-nc-sa/2.0/)